taijeronv/taijeronv_info/content/post/ngwargame/index.md

 How does the student practice dealing with unexpected situations in a paper-based TDG?
 They can't.

-The student has no opportunity to see the effects of their decisions, nor do they get the opportunity to "think" their way out of a problem.
+In a paper TDG at what point does the student get the opportunity to "think" their way out of a problem?

+They don't.

-## How will the NextGen Wargame fix this?
+## The NextGen Wargame
 First of all let's get something straight.
-The NextGen Wargame is NOT meant to replace paper-based Tactical Decision Games (TDGs).
+The NextGen Wargame is NOT meant to replace paper-based TDGs.

-The NGW is meant to "complete" the learning experience by adding an execution piece.
+The NGW is meant to give the student a "complete" learning experience by adding an execution piece.

 - It enables the student to practice in a dynamic operational environment where